Podbořany

 Podbořany (/cs/; Podersam) is a town in Louny District in the Ústí nad Labem Region of the Czech Republic.
 It has about 6,300 inhabitants.
-The town is known for producing hops.
+The town proper is located on the stream Dolánecký potok in the Most Basin and is known for producing hops.

+Podbořany became a town in 1575.
+The main landmark of the town is the Church of Saints Peter and Paul.

 Administrative division

 Podbořany consists of 13 municipal parts (in brackets population according to the 2021 census):